cloudsimplus/cloudsimplus/README.md

 at a terminal.

 The project has a [bash script](script/bootstrap.sh) you can use to build and run CloudSim Plus examples.
-This is a script for Unix-like system such as Linux, FreeBDS and Mac OSX.
+This is a script for Unix-like systems such as Linux, FreeBDS and Mac OSX.

 To run some example type the command: `sh script/bootstrap.sh package.ExampleClassName`.
 For instance, to run the CloudSimExample0 you can type: `sh script/bootstrap.sh org.cloudbus.cloudsim.examples.CloudSimExample0`.

 The script checks if it is required to build the project, using maven in this case, making sure to download all dependencies.
-To see what examples are available, just navigate through the [examples directory](/cloudsim-plus-examples/src/main/java/).
+To see which examples are available, just navigate through the [examples directory](/cloudsim-plus-examples/src/main/java/).
-To see more script options, run it without any parameter.
+To check more script options, run it without any parameter.

 ## By Means of an IDE
 The easiest way to use the project is relying on some IDE such as [NetBeans](http://netbeans.org), [Eclipse](http://eclipse.org) or [IntelliJ IDEA](http://jetbrains.com/idea/).
 Below are the steps to start using the project:

-- Download the project sources using the download button on top of this page or clone it using `git clone https://github.com/manoelcampos/cloudsim-plus.git` at a terminal.
+- Download the project sources by using: the download button on top of this page; your own IDE for it; or the command line as described above.
 - Open/import the project in your IDE:
     - For NetBeans, just use the "Open project" menu and select the directory where the project was downloaded/cloned.
     - For Eclipse or IntelliJ IDEA,